biancashiromoto/jest-unit-tests/README.md

-# Project: ES6 and Unit Tests 🧪🔬
+# 🧪🔬  ES6 and Unit Tests

 ## 🇺🇸 About this project
 This project was developed as part of the Trybe Web Development course, where I implemented various functions and unit tests to guarantee the reliability of the code.
 The project focused on the following objectives: